-Naturally, each network (i.e. Facebook, Twitter, Instagram, etc) has their own purpose and user type.
+Naturally, each network (i.e. Facebook, Twitter, Instagram, etc) has its own purpose and user type.
 So it is wise to do a little research to find out where your target market “hangs out” online.
 That way you’re not wasting time on Twitter when everyone you need to market to is on LinkedIn all day.

 In addition to social media networks, email newsletters are an excellent way to give relevant information to your brand audience.
 In fact email campaigns have the highs return on investment.
 SIX15 believes this is due to the fact that it’s opt-in — people want to know what you have to say (pull instead of push), so make sure your website has an email newsletter opt-in form on every page.

 I mentioned this before, but when you’re putting together content for your site, make sure each page has a purpose.
 Whether that is a click, call or purchase.
 A call to action should be primary, obvious, and all other content should lead the visitor to that specific thing (e.g. button, form).

 Sure, there can be supporting pages of content but those supporting pages can link to or have footer content that has a relevant call to action.